12 Strategies for Living on a Single Income

 2. Freezing Extra Food

 This can save a lot of money and consolidate your food prep time, too.
 Consider taking a few hours a week to cook foods that freeze and reheat well, such as lasagna, chili, soup, or pot pie.
 You might also bake and stash muffins and bread for weekday or game-day breakfasts.
-The homemade food you prepare is likely to be more wholesome (no preservatives) and less expensive than store-bought.
+The homemade food you prepare is likely to be more wholesome (no preservatives) and less expensive than store-bought alternatives.

-To make freezing a breeze, make sure you have some containers and foil wrap on hand; then use masking tape or stickers to mark and date contents and reheating instructions.
+To make freezing a breeze, make sure you have some containers and foil wrap on hand.
+Then use masking tape or stickers to mark and date contents and reheating instructions.

 3. Transitioning to One Car